it13135/automata/README.md

 2. to create the appropriate object (of type NFA, DFA or PDA)
 3. draw the automaton
 4. convert an NFA object to an DFA object
-5. check if a word belongs to the automatn's language
+5. check if a word belongs to the automaton language
 --------------------------------------------------------------------------
 To Do
 --------------------------------------------------------------------------